bm4cs/papers/2019-expdev-heap-overflow-prevention/paper.md

 Building on top of the analysis of `ptmalloc`, walk through in detail three heap based exploits, starting with a classical heap overflow, a double free with fastbins and the more subtle house of spirit exploit.

-Heap exploitation countermeasure do exist, and much work is being done to improve the current security situation of mainstream allocators.
-An observation of some of the security related enhancements that `ptmalloc` has received in recent year is undertaken, in addition to some big picture research and ideas around disrupting the status quo of heap abuse.
+Heap exploitation countermeasures do exist, and much work is being done to improve the current security situation of mainstream allocators.
+An observation is undertaken of some of the security related enhancements that `ptmalloc` has received in recent years is undertaken, in addition to some big picture research and ideas around disrupting the status quo of heap abuse.